Different forms of first order spin-orbit motion and their utility in spin matching in electron storage rings: Spin Matching Conditions

-Spin matching for one of the three modes of oscillation is achieved when the spin orbit integral is zero for terms proportional to the amplitudes of that particular eigenmode.
-For example, in the uncoupled storage ring where the $I$-mode is the horizontal direction, a horizontal spin match is obtained by requiring that the spin-orbit integral be zero for terms proportional to $A_I$, $A_I^*$.
-Letting the notation $(...)_{\propto A_I}$ denote taking only terms proportional to $A_I$, that is
+Spin matching for one of the three modes of oscillation is achieved when the spin orbit integral is zero along that particular eigenmode.
+For example, in an uncoupled ring where the $I$-mode is the horizontal, a horizontal spin match at azimuth $s_0$ is achieved when

-This can be achieved in many different ways.
-For example, if $\vec{\omega}$ is fully anti-symmetric but the spin precession of $\vec{k}$ is fully symmetric, the integral is automatically zero.
+We note, by definition, when $\int_{s_{0}}^{s_{0}+C} \vec{\omega}(\vec{v}_j)\cdot\vec{k} \, ds = 0$, that $\int_{s_{0}}^{s_{0}+C} \vec{\omega}(\vec{v}_{-j})\cdot\vec{k} \, ds = 0$.
+Spin matching should be achieved at as many azimuths $s_0$ as possible.
+In a perfectly flat ring with only dipoles and regular quadrupoles, a horizontal and longitudinal spin match is automatically achieved at every azimuth: radiation damping makes the vertical beam size approximately zero, and in the $xz$-plane of the ring are purely vertical fields.
+Therefore, no matter the horizontal or longitudinal amplitude, a particle only sees fields that are aligned with $\hat{n}_0$.
+In a ring with spin rotators, where $\hat{n}_0$ is rotated out of the vertical, it is not possible to achieve a spin match at every azimuth.